kranti-up/clemcore/docs/howto_update_to_v2.md

 from clemcore.utils import file_utils, string_utils

-# if your game requires game-specific imports, change them to be relative to your game folder
+# if your game requires game-specific imports (like, for example, utils.py), change them to be relative to your game folder
 - from games.YOURGAME.utils import ...
 + from utils import ...